-When Callback is set to Yes, the MAX hangs up on the caller and dials back immediately using the dial number in this profile.
-When Expect Callback is set to Yes, the MAX expects the far end to hang up and dial back (recommended when CLID is required on the far end unit and PING or TELNET are in use).
+When you set Callback to Yes, the MAX hangs up on the caller and dials back immediately using the dial number in this profile.
+When you set Expect Callback to Yes, the MAX expects the far end to hang up and dial back (recommended when CLID is required on the far end unit and PING or TELNET are in use).